Freed-Moore K-theory: Twisted vector bundle on groupoid

 As in the case of extensions of groupoids, ungraded twists are defined by forgetting the information on the $\Z_2$-grading $c$ in the definition above.
 Any ungraded twist can be thought of as a graded twist by the trivial $\Z_2$-grading.
 Hence the category ${}^\phi\Twist(\X)$ of graded $\phi$-twists on $\X$ contains the category ${}^\phi\Twist^+(\X)$ of ungraded $\phi$-twists as its full subcategory.
 By the tensor product of line bundles, these categories give rise to monoidal categories.
-While ${}^\phi\Twist^+(\X)$ is symmetric, ${}^\phi\Twist(\X)$ is not, by the Koszul sign rule.
 Considering the isomorphism classes of these monoidal categories, we get the groups $\pi_0({}^\phi\Twist(\X))$ and $\pi_0({}^\phi\Twist^+(\X))$.
 By means of \v{C}ech cohomology groups (cf.\ \cite{G2, Kub}), we can show the following classification of twists